MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 ### Why is VPC peering not a straightforward option?

-The short-answer is that, VPC peering is not transitive, so it is not designed for you to be able to 'hop' through an IGW via it.
+The short-answer is that VPC peering is not transitive, so it is not designed for you to be able to 'hop' through an IGW via it.
 If you change your VPC route table to send Internet-destined traffic to a VPC peering connection, the traffic won't pass through it.

 AWS lists this under [VPC peering limitations](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-basics.html#vpc-peering-limitations):

 > - If VPC A has an internet gateway, resources in VPC B can't use the internet gateway in VPC A to access the Internet.

-> - If VPC A has an NAT device that provides Internet access to subnets in VPC A, resources in VPC B can't use the NAT device in VPC A to access the Internet.
+> - If VPC A has a NAT device that provides Internet access to subnets in VPC A, resources in VPC B can't use the NAT device in VPC A to access the Internet.

 A [longer explanation is](https://www.reddit.com/r/aws/comments/1625r2h/comment/jxxodvl):